-- a) The date that any benefit option under the health plan is terminated. - b) The date that your coverage terminates. - c) The date you die. - d) The first day of the month during which you fail to pay any required premium.
+- a) The date that any benefit option under the health plan is terminated. - b) The date that your coverage terminates. - c) The date you die. - d) The last day of the month in which you last paid the required monthly premium.

 You may submit a written request to the Division to terminate your coverage.
 Coverage will end on the last day of the month in which the last premium was paid or deducted.
+You lose the right to participate in the Plan if a premium payment is delinquent by more than 60 days, or premium payments are delinquent by more than 31 days twice in any one calendar year.